-The Interviewers will score the applicant's interview and forward their findings to the Admissions Staff.
+The Interviewers will score the applicant's interview and the Admissions Staff will forward their findings to the Admissions Staff.
 The Admissions Committee will review the entire Admissions File for each applicant and will make recommendations regarding admission of each applicant to the Dean for final decision.
 These recommendations will be either to: 1) accept; 2) place on a waiting list; or 3) not accept.